hdinkel/linuxcommandline/sphinx_intermediate/commandlinetools.rst

 SED
 ---

-index:`sed` is a Stream EDitor, it modifies text (text can be a file or a pipe) on the fly.
+:index:`sed` is a Stream EDitor, it modifies text (text can be a file or a pipe) on the fly.

 *Usage*: '``sed command file``',